What are Spider Veins?

 VeinGogh Ohmic Thermolysis

 The VeinGogh offers a superior solution for the treatment of fine telangiectasia (thread veins), spider veins and small angiomas.
 It can be used on any skin type and usually only requires a single 20-25 minute treatment.
-With the VeinGogh treatment, a fine hair-thin probe delivers a ‘microburst’ of energy to selectively heat the vein, coagulate blood within it, and collapse the vessel to facilitate body reabsorption.
+With the VeinGogh treatment, a hair-thin probe delivers a ‘microburst’ of energy to selectively heat the vein, coagulate blood within it, and collapse the vessel to facilitate body reabsorption.
 VeinGogh treatment offers an excellent alternative for fine thread veins on the face, nose, cheeks or anywhere else on the body.
 Find out more on the official VeinGogh website.
 Visit VeinGogh.com